jonsterling/agda-calf/README.md

 ### [`Examples.Exp2`](./src/Examples/Exp2.agda)
 - Two implementations of exponentiation by two: one which performs two identical recursive calls, and one which performs a single recursive call.
-- Proofs of correctness of each implementation.
+- Proofs of correctness of each implementation, `exp₂/correct : Correct exp₂`.
 - Upper bounds on the sequential and parallel costs of each implementation.
   While the sequential cost is severely affected in the version with two recursive calls, the parallel cost is the same.
+- A proof that `Slow.exp₂` and `Fast.exp₂` are extensionally equivalent, `slow≡fast : ◯ (Slow.exp₂ ≡ Fast.exp₂)`.

 ## Hybrid